simodu/Practical_Machine_Learning/README.md

 # Practical_Machine_Learning

-This is a final  project predicting the patterns of dumbbell lifting using accelemetor data set.
+This is a final  project predicting the patterns of dumbbell lifting using accelerometer  data set.